 PROBLEM: If cables are unprotected, especially under ceiling or wall framing, they can be easily damaged.
 This is a safety concern, and cable protection is included in the NEC residential electrical requirements.

-FIX IT: Installing a 1 to 1 ½ inch-thick board alongside the cables protects them.
+FIX IT: For this reason, install a 1 to 1 ½ inch-thick board alongside cables protects them.